 Buy Demo Quickstart About zeptoboard zeptocade MIDI Modes Uploading firmware Uploading samples Cases

-Mode jump Mode mash Mode bass Tempo Pitch Volume Jump Retrigger Loop sequence Change samples Mute Start/Stop Random sequencer Filter sweep Bass volume Select sequence Play/stop sequence Record sequence Chain sequence Change samples (with knob) Random tunnel Quantize Select save Load save Create save Octave +1 Random jump Random effects Random effects banks Kick layering One-shot MIDI with ittybittymidi Momentary FX mode Change play mode Resampling Slice playback Sequence lock Tempo match Retrigger pitching Sync out Randomize sequence Random fill Kicks Snares
+Mode jump Mode mash Mode bass Tempo Pitch Volume Jump Retrigger Loop sequence Change samples Mute Start/Stop Random sequencer Filter sweep Bass volume Select sequence Play/stop sequence Record sequence Chain sequence Change samples (with knob) Random tunnel Quantize Select save Load save Create save Octave +1 Random jump Random effects Random effects banks Kick layering One-shot MIDI with ittybittymidi Momentary FX mode Change play mode Slice playback Sequence lock Tempo match Retrigger pitching Sync out Randomize sequence Random fill Kicks Snares

 Saturation Loss Fuzz Bitcrush Timestretch Delay Comb filter Repeat Tighten Expand Circulate Scratch Lower Pitch Reverse Tapestop